 Community Projects

-The Common Thread Quilt Guild is a giving guild and has always had a mandate to give back to the community.
-We have seen the generosity of members increase over the years, even during challenging times like Covid.
+The Common Thread Quilt Guild is a giving guild and has always had a mandate to give back to the local community.
+We have seen the generosity of members increase over the years, even during challenging times.

 These are the organizations that this guild helps at this time:

-One of our most consistent charitable works is providing cuddle quilts to the Ottawa Hospital NICU and Post-Partum Unit.
-To date we have created more than 3,500 of these quilts.
+One of our most consistent charitable works is providing cuddle quilts to The Ottawa Hospital, General Campus NICU and Post-Partum Units.
+To date we have created more than 4000 of these quilts.

 Interval House, Ottawa